aXtr1o1/NuroLang-Llama_3.1-8B-Inference/README.md

-# NuroLnag Q&A Inference System
+# NuroLang Llama 3.1-8B Q&A Inference System

 An AI-powered interactive Q&A system that generates follow-up questions using a fine-tuned LLaMA model.
 Built with Next.js frontend and FastAPI backend.